ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 *Subtables.*
 Tables can have columns that are themselves tables (columns within columns).
-This addresses the complex data requirement, such as representing hierarhically structured data and n-to-m relationships.
+This addresses the complex data requirement, such as representing hierarchically structured data and n-to-m relationships.
 One goal for SciSheets is to make users more productive with their existing workflows for developing and evaluating formulas.